 Capital cities of large empires throughout history have been melting pots.
 Traditions and people have blended and braided with each other to give rise to new peoples and novel traditions.
 Calcutta, in the gas lit era, was no different.
 One of the most arrestingly beautiful testaments to this blending can be seen in several distinctive artistic traditions that arose in the city during its heydays.
 There was, to begin with, the famed Company School of painting that developed around the dawn of the nineteenth century.
 It combined the traditions of Mughal miniatures with European natural history drawings.
-Towards the end of the century again there was the equally famed and beautiful Bengal School that sort to blend classical Asian themes with the stylistic emphases of European high art.
+Towards the end of the century again there was the equally famed and beautiful Bengal School that sought to blend classical Asian themes with the stylistic emphases of European high art.
 Both the Company School and the Bengal School are well-known and rightly celebrated.
 In between these two and much less celebrated was a tradition of Anglo-Indian commercial art.

 Mostly produced by artists of the local Eurasian community, this art developed to serve the new nineteenth century print and commodity markets.
 Ranging from book illustrations to greetings cards and picture postcards, unlike either Company paintings or the Bengal School’s paintings, this art was never meant for the museum.
 Instead, it circulated seamlessly through the eddies of everyday social life.
 Few of these artists or their art have been properly preserved or studied.
 And yet, a lot many more people had interacted with this art than the more specialized or formal artistic works.